 The Town of Dewey Beach is bordered by two major bodies of water (the Atlantic Ocean and the Rehoboth Bay).
 The continued replenishment of the oceanside dunes should be supported and preserved in any manner necessary.

-The Bayside presents an opportunity for both increased resilience to rising sea levels.
+The Bayside presents an opportunity for increased resilience to rising sea levels.
 This will require working collaboratively with Town stakeholder groups and planning across various State and Federal agencies and local communities.
 Identifying fiscal resources for implementation is also key.
 The following are some high level opportunities and priorities that should be considered:

 The Bayside has the greatest opportunity to address resilience to sea-level rise and flooding dynamics;